-In May 2017, the new Folgefonn Centre will open in Rosendal.
-The centre will be the visitor centre for the national park and, in collaboration with oceanographers and climate researchers, it will provide interesting information about nature and promote outdoor pursuits.
-Life in the sea and the Hardangerfjord, global and local climate developments, and the biological diversity of the national park are some of the things you can experience at the centre. www.folgefonnsenteret.no
+The Folgefonn Centre in Rosendal is the visitor centre for the national park and, in collaboration with oceanographers and climate researchers, it provides interesting information about nature and promote outdoor pursuits.
+Life in the sea and the Hardangerfjord, global and local climate developments, and the biological diversity of the national park are some of the things you can experience at the centre.

-The Barony Rosendal is situated just outside the national park.
+The Manor House Baroniet Rosendal is situated just outside the national park.
 It dates from the 17th century and has been a listed building since the 1920s.
 This is the only Barony in Norway, and the buildings and the beautiful rose gardens that surround them are now one of Norway’s most popular tourist attractions.